frogocomics/OpenTrees/README.md

 # OpenTrees
-This is a project dedicated to adding as much trees as possible for Minecraft builders.
-We aim to make trees as realistic as possible and also as good looking as possibe.
+This is a project dedicated to adding as much trees as possible for Minecraft builders and terraformers.
+We aim to make trees as realistic as possible and also as good looking as possible.
+We hope that this project someday become the biggest collection of trees there is, and the GOTO place for many, many aspiring terraformers. **With your help and contribution, this can be acheived!**
 #Contribution
 We would greatly appreciate all contributors and all contributors will be fully credited and linked.
 We, however have some guidelines.
 - This collection of trees should be as realistic as possible.
 This means no fantasy based trees will be accepted.
 We would prefer it if trees were refered off a photo.